discordjs/guide/guide/popular-topics/intents.md

 You can enable privileged gateway intents in the [Discord Developer Portal](https://discord.com/developers/applications) under "Privileged Gateway Intents" in the "Bot" section.

-Note that access to these special intents needs to be requested during the [verification process](https://support.discord.com/hc/en-us/articles/360040720412) discord requires for bots in 100 or more guilds.
+Note that access to these special intents needs to be requested during the [verification process](https://support.discord.com/hc/en-us/articles/360040720412) Discord requires for bots in 100 or more guilds.

 Should you receive an error prefixed with `[DISALLOWED_INTENTS]`, please review your settings for all privileged intents you use.
-This topic's official documentation can be found on the [discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents).
+This topic's official documentation can be found on the [Discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents).

 ## More on bit fields